 Core Curriculum Overview

-The curriculum requires a minimum of 44 credits in the Liberal Arts and Sciences that are grouped into two distinct sections: Foundational Requirements and Areas of Knowledge.
-Foundational Requirements include courses in Writing, Mathematics, Science, Computer Science, and Language.
-Areas of Knowledge requirements provide students flexibility and choice in selecting courses, including the option of developing an in-depth sequence in a specific arts and science discipline.
+The Core Curriculum requires a minimum of 38 credits in the liberal arts and sciences, grouped into three distinct sections: Foundation Courses, the General Core, and Required Learning Experiences.
+Foundation courses include courses in writing, mathematics, science, computer science, and languages.
+The General Core provides students flexibility and choice in selecting courses, including the option of developing a concentration in a specific arts and science discipline.

-Core Curriculum courses, regardless of a student’s major, address fundamental problems and issues in the Arts and Sciences from diverse perspectives and approaches and ensure that Pace graduates will develop abilities essential to success in college study and in careers and also achieve competency in a variety of skills that are sought by employers and are needed for graduate level work.
-Moreover, core courses are enriching intellectually and personally and serve to prepare students to become lifelong learners, better able to respond to the inevitable changes and challenges of their professional and personal lives.
+Core Curriculum courses, regardless of a student’s major, address fundamental problems and issues in the liberal arts and sciences from diverse perspectives and approaches. ensuring that Pace graduates will develop abilities essential to success in college study and future careers.
+Core courses are intellectually enriching, personally rewarding, and serve to prepare students to become lifelong learners and respond to the inevitable changes and challenges of their professional and personal lives.

 Section I of the Core Curriculum ensures that you will achieve competency in a variety of communication and quantitative skills.
 You may be eligible to place out of some foundational requirements by taking proficiency or placement exams in English, language, or computing.
 If you require additional work and support in these vital skill areas, you will find the help you need through this series of courses.

-New students entering as freshmen are required to complete Foundational Requirements within 66 credits.
+New students entering as 1st Years (less than 25 credits) are required to complete the Foundations courses within their first 66 credits.

-Section II of the Core Curriculum offers broad exposure to a variety of approaches and perspectives in the Humanities, Social Sciences and Sciences, and to different modes of analysis and understanding.
+Section II of the Core Curriculum offers broad exposure to a variety of approaches and perspectives in the Arts, Humanities, Natural Sciences, and Social Sciencesand to different modes of analysis and understanding.
 These courses are intended to develop a sense of social, civic, and global awareness and responsibility.
-There are hundreds of courses to choose from.
-Moreover, this section offers students the opportunity to develop an in-depth sequence or concentration.
+Within the hundreds of courses to choose from, students have the opportunity to develop a concentration or pursue a minor.

 12 Learning Outcomes of the Core Curriculum are: